the-drunk-coder/megra-doc/docs/using-samples.md

 If you don't provide any keyword, a random sample from the folder is chosen.
 Samples outside of the abovementioned samples folder can't be called.

+As of version 0.0.6, you can provide a **custom sample folder** at startup using the `--sample-folder <path-to-folder> flag.

-There's currently no way to specify custom sample folders at startup, but you can also load individual samples to a set by hand using
+You can also load individual samples to a set by hand using
 ```
 (load-sample :set '<set> :path "<path-to-sample>")
 ```